vitaly-t/pg-promise/README.md

 **Conclusion**

 * The library is almost infinitely scalable when executing transactions with use of `sequence`
-* You should not execute a sequence larger than 100,000 queries without passing `empty` as `true`
+* You should not execute a sequence larger than 100,000 queries without passing `empty = true`

 ## Queries and Parameters